-That was a surprising feature to even consider – how come that line number in the accounts.csv for given account could be useful?
-Actually it was.
+This was a surprising feature to even consider – could the simple line number (its index) in the accounts.csv for given account could be useful?
+It shouldn’t be useful if the account order was random.
+But, as found out, it actually was quite useful.

-Once we noticed that we are likely to get best results with GBM and decision trees we have done some analysis on accounts that are buying subscriptions and changing the number of subscriptions from those bought last year and we noticed that distribution of these in the accounts.csv file is far from random.
+Once we noticed that we were likely to get best results with GBM and decision trees, we analyzed the accounts that were buying subscriptions and changing the level of subscriptions over the years, as well as those that bought last year.
+We noticed that the distribution of these in the accounts.csv file was far from random.
 Those accounts were much more frequent at the beginning and end of that file.
+That made us think that maybe this file was not really randomized and it represents some useful (maybe chronological?) order (as opposed to the subscriptions.csv and tickets.csv files).

+The non-random nature of the accounts.csv order is also illustrated in the “missingness” of spatial features, as shown in this plot:

-That made us think that maybe this file was not really randomized and it represents some useful (maybe chronological?) order (as opposite to subscriptions.csv and tickets.csv file).
-It also felt that decision trees have natural property of finding the right splits that can be useful to separate some accounts from the others so based on that we started including that predictor and… it was in fact making the cross-validation score better.
-Actually in the winning model it turned out to be the fourth predictor in terms of importance!
+We also felt that decision trees have a natural property of finding the right splits, which can be useful to separate some accounts from the others.
+So, based on that, we started including account.num as a predictor and… it discovered that it did in fact make our cross-validation scores better.
+Actually, in the winning model it turned out to be the fourth most important predictor!

 Derivative features

-We were also smoothing some feature to avoid overfitting.
-Usually we were using predictors from a few last years but in the winning model we actually used only 2 last years and average values over last 5 years.
-We also added some predictors expressing the variance of number of subscriptions bought (so that decision tree could be able to separate more easily stable accounts from unstable ones)
+We also smoothed some features to avoid over-fitting.
+Usually, we were using predictors from a the last few years, but in the winning model we actually used only the last two years and average values over the last five years.
+We also added some derived predictors expressing the variance of number of subscriptions bought (so that the decision tree would be more easily able to separate “stable” accounts from “unstable” ones).

-In total we have created 277 features that we were choosing from.
-Surprisingly the final model was using only 18 of them.
+In total, we created 277 features which we applied in different combinations.
+Surprisingly, our final model used only 18 of them.

 Approaches

-As suggested in the lecture we were using github to host the code and collaborate.
-All our code was purely in R (sometimes we also used Excel).
+As suggested in the lecture, we used GitHub to host the code and collaborate.
+Our code was written entirely in R (although we sometimes used Excel to derive new predictors).

-Originally we started with multiple linear regression models.
-Those were rather attempts to get more familiar with the data and much more efforts were actually put into preparing features so that we could easily try any new method that we will learn in the course.
+Originally, we started with multiple linear regression models.
+These models were used primarily to help us become familiar with the data as we focused most of our efforts on preparing features that we could easily apply to any new method we would learn as the course progressed.

-From the very beginning we also decided to use 10-fold cross validation error as the metric we want to optimize against and we also used it to compare different methods.
+From the very beginning, we also decided to use 10-fold cross validation error as the metric to optimize against.
+We also used it to compare different methods.

-Among other methods that we have tried, we can mention:
+We applied and tested the following methods:

-Multiple linear regression (lm)
+Multiple linear regression (lm),

-SVM (ksvm)
+SVM (ksvm),

-BART (once it was mentioned during one of the lectures, bart)
+BART (because it was mentioned in passing during one of the lectures),

-KNN (knn)
+KNN (knn), and